jerrywiston/Vector-Quantize-Generative-Models/README.md

 # Vector-Quantize-Generative-Models
-Implementation of vector quantize-based models, including vector quantization, transformer generator (VQGAN) and diffusion model (LDM).
+Implementation of vector quantize-based generative models with better readability and minimal dependencies, including vector quantize model, transformer generator (VQGAN) and diffusion model (LDM).

 ## Dependancy
 Dpendencies of the models: